Anyone who has purchased a house recently has very likely received a postcard in the mail with an offer of “mortgage insurance.”

 You would want the number of years to coincide with your loan.
-So if you have a $150,000, 15 year loan, browse quotes at www.findaterm.com for a $150,000 death benefit and a 15 year term.
+So if you have a $150,000, 15 year loan, browse quotes using our Term Life Insurance Quotes Calculator for a $150,000 death benefit and a 15 year term.
 This will give you an idea as to which companies have the lowest rates available.
 Then give us a call and we’ll help you narrow down the options to the policy that will work best for you.

 By the way, mortgage insurance, or term life to pay off your home is not limited to those who have just purchased their home.
 If you’ve owned your home for several years, a term life policy to cover your remaining balance is always a smart move.